pietrolechthaler/Morphing-Network-Slices/README.md

 ### Ryu-controller-one-file
-You can simple run the emulation applications with following commands in ./ryu-controller-one-file/SDN Starting the network with an ad-hoc class created to deploy the net and the controller, using topology and slice controller classes:
+You can simple run the emulation applications with following commands in ./ryu-controller-one-file/ Starting the network with an ad-hoc class created to deploy the net and the controller, using topology and slice controller classes:
 ```
+$ cd ryu-controller-one-file
 $ sudo python3 main.py
 ```
 There are several modes to verify the results: